Read This First

 Prompt 1: Some ideologues claim that if meaning is not transcendent and eternal, then we are just molecules, clashing in the universe, making all other meaning illusory.
 Comment on this move to reduce personal meaning to molecules.

-The section turns on Reductionism vs. Emergentism, Physicalism and Philosophical Materialism, and Existential and Humanistic Perspectives.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Reductionism vs. Emergentism, Physicalism and Philosophical Materialism, and Existential and Humanistic Perspectives in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Reductionism vs. Emergentism distinct from Physicalism and Philosophical Materialism.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Reductionism vs. Emergentism distinct from Physicalism and Philosophical Materialism.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Some ideologues claim that if meaning is not, Reductionism vs. Emergentism, and Scientific Explanation vs. Meaningful Experience.
+Treat Some ideologues claim that if meaning is not, Reductionism vs. Emergentism, and Scientific Explanation vs. Meaningful Experience as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 1. Reductionism vs. Emergentism: Reductionism is the idea that complex systems can be understood entirely by the behavior of their more basic parts.